 Victoria has a wealth of clean energy resources which are set to play a key role in meeting Victoria's future energy needs.
-Victoria's share of electricity generated from renewable resources has increased substantially, from 4.8 per cent in 2009 to 12 per cent in 2014.
+Victoria's share of electricity generated from renewable resources has increased substantially, from 4.8% in 2009 to 12% in 2014.
 Australia is forecast to attract $36 billion in renewable energy investments by 2020.
 It is vital Victoria captures a share of this.

 Victoria's Future Industries

-The Victorian Government has identified six priority sectors that have potential for extraordinary economic growth and the capacity to create high-skill, high wage jobs.
-These include:
+The Victorian Government has identified six priority sectors that have potential for extraordinary economic growth and the capacity to create high-skill, high wage jobs: Victoria's Future Industries.

 - New Energy Jobs Fund